Brother-x86/malleable-rust-loader/README.md

 ## Config example

-Here, this is the first line of the config file the first update link is stored in a HTML page : **gobelin.html** and the second one in **troll.html**.
+Here, this is the first lines of the config file.
+The first update configuration link is stored in a HTML page : **gobelin.html** and the second one in **troll.html**.
 Then the payload to run is a **DllFromMemory**, (here Sliver C2).
-As you see, the DLL is encrypted+sign with dataoperation:AEAD.
+As you see, the DLL is downloaded with HTTPS and then decrypted+verified with dataoperation:AEAD.

 ```
 {